city41/node-sql-fixtures/README.md

 | MySQL     | Yes | 0.4.0         | Integration tests for MySQL exist, and one known project using it |
 | sqlite3   | Yes | 0.3.0         | Integration tests for sqlite exist, and one known project using it |
 | MariaDB   | Probably  | 0.7.0   | Integration tests for Maria exist, no known projects using sql-fixtures with Maria |

-[Knex.js](http:/www.knexjs.org) is used internally, so getting all databases it supports working shouldn't be too hard.

 # Install